Understanding Obamacare (Patient Protection and Affordable Care Act)

 • Before the ACA passed you could be denied coverage or treatment because you had been sick in the past (had a pre-existing condition), be charged more because you were a woman, or be dropped mid-treatment for making a simple mistake on your application.
 You had little or no way to appeal insurance company rulings effectively.
 Today all Americans have access to a large number of unprecedented new benefits, rights, and protections.

 • As of 2013, there were around 44 million Americans who went without health insurance (about 16% of the population).
 The majority of uninsured were working families and others who simply could not afford health insurance.
 One of the major aims of ObamaCare is to help these individuals to get health insurance through expanding Medicaid eligibility and offering cost assistance through health insurance marketplaces.
 By the end of open enrollment 2014, less than 13% of Americans were uninsured.
 By 2015 the uninsured rate had fallen below 10%.
-Under the Affordable Care Act, the uninsured rate fell to the lowest level in recent history.
+The trend reversed slighted from 2017 – 2020, partly due to changes made by the Trump administration, but the uninsured rate is still lower than it was before the law and ultimately under the Affordable Care Act the uninsured rate fell to the lowest level in recent history.

 • The Affordable Care Act reforms Medicare.
 This includes offering Medicare recipients the same new benefits, rights, and protections as everyone else, as well reforming many aspects of the Medicare system including cuts to aspects of the program that weren’t working.
 Medicare isn’t part of the marketplace if you have Part A or Part C you are considered covered.